-The Night Tiger weaves a wonderful tale of life set in Malaysia nearly a century ago.
-The characters are both recognizable and memorable, and the resolution will keep readers guessing and turning the pages until the very last one.
+This is a tale of life set in Malaysia nearly a century ago.
+The author masterfully weaves folk lore and the supernatural into this mysterious story that will enthrall readers and keep them guessing until the end.

 Yale's secret societies aren't just wealthy and prestigious, they're magic.
 When that magic goes wrong, Galaxy Stern and the Ninth House have been set up to take care of it.
 Galaxy Stern is a young woman from the wrong side of the tracks, with great and terrible gifts of her own.
 There is only so far she is willing to go for the magical elite, no matter what standing up to them may cost her.
 A page-turning novel that is terrifying, thought provoking and, at times, laugh-out-loud funny.